Modern Slavery and Human Trafficking Statement

 SUPPLIER ADHERENCE TO OUR VALUES

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will provide training to our key supplier facing employees, which was completed during the summer of 2018.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our key supplier facing employees, which was completed during the summer of 2018.
 Our Executive leadership team has been briefed on the Modern Slavery Act 2015.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 March 2018.